 Next to us is a collection of neuro-chemicals in large tanks.
-You have a hose that’s connected to each tank, and a kind of Gatling gun to dispense the chemical of your choice, much like a bartender can trigger whichever mix they want for the drink they’re making.
+We have a hose that’s connected to each tank, and a kind of Gatling gun to dispense the chemical of our choice, much like a bartender can trigger whichever mix they want for the drink they’re making.
 There is no “off” switch —the trigger is permanently on.
 It’s only a matter of —on what?

-It’s important to note that we might also choose compassion, tenderness, love, trust…. every single cube is a new opportunity for a new chemical so it doesn’t really matter what you’ve done previously.
-Your future is made of the choices you make now.
-Because in the end, the quality of your day boils down to the quality of your individual, moment by moment thought choices.
+It’s important to note that we might also choose compassion, tenderness, love, trust…. every single cube is a new opportunity for a new chemical so it doesn’t really matter what we’ve done previously.
+Our future is made of the choices we make now.
+In the end, the quality of our day boils down to the quality of our individual, moment by moment thought choices.

-The same goes for people.
-If you remove your expectations, people aren’t right or wrong they’re just doing what they’re doing.
-And if you don’t tell yourself a story about why you don’t like what is, you’re fine.
-But if you’re still thinking about it hours or days or weeks or months or years later, you can’t blame the person you’re mad at.
-Those thoughts were 100% yours and they were thought by you by 100% choice.
+The same goes for individuals.
+If we remove our expectations then people aren’t right or wrong, they’re just doing what they’re doing.
+And if we don’t tell ourselves a story about why we don’t like what is, we’re also fine.
+But if we’re still thinking resistant thoughts about these ideas hours or days or weeks or months or years later, we can’t blame the person we’re upset with.
+Those thoughts were 100% ours and they were thought by us 100% choice.

 I could introduce people to lots of other people who’ve worked with me who can do this.
 They aren’t superheroes.
 They’re just like us.
 But they were diligent enough for long enough that they’ve switched how they use their minds.

 When we’re enacting mental health and strength is when we pay more attention to our interior analysis of the world and make our adjustments there.
 If we want to change the world, first we have to change our thinking about it.
 That is real change.